apple1417/bl-sdk-mods/CommandExtensions/Writing-Mods.md

 ## `set_material`
 usage: `set_material [-h] part material`

+DEPRECATED.
 Sets a parts's material, without causing crashes if it's a cloned from an existing one.
 Note that cloning `Engine.Default__MaterialInstanceConstant` will not cause crashes, this command is most useful when only making a small edit.
 Practically, this creates a new material and copies the fields from the provided one as a template.

 | positional arguments | |
 |:---|:---|